syncfusion-content/wpf-docs/wpf/SfChart3D/Axis.md

 ### Logarithmic Axis

-[`LogarithmicAxis3D`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.LogarithmicAxis3D.html#) - it is used to plot the logarithmic scale for the chart.
+[`LogarithmicAxis3D`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.LogarithmicAxis3D.html#) is used to plot the logarithmic scale for the chart.
 The Logarithmic values will be plotted based on the logarithmic base value as 10.

 {% tabs %}